mcombi/my-quarkus-quick-start-config/README.md

 repo: https://github.com/mcombi/my-quarkus-quick-start-config.git

-Tekton pipelines must be created in namespace "demo-tekton-build-env" and has two versions: classic -> the secret with github token is not encrypted sealed-secrets -> the secret is encrypted and also requires the following steps
+Tekton pipelines must be created in namespace "demo-tekton-build-env" (NEED TO IMPROVE) and has two versions: classic -> the secret with github token is not encrypted sealed-secrets -> the secret is encrypted and also requires the following steps